 Media companies are experimenting with software and systems that reduce the cost and improve the workflow of high quality content generation.
 From news to entertainment, the promise of automation and providing journalists and content producers with automatically generated building blocks to synthesize higher value content while driving efficiencies, is an area ripe for experiment.
-Open-source tools, ranging from natural language processing to deep learning to computer vision techniques and automatic video annotation, make the generation, optimization and recombination of content more compelling than ever.
+Open-source tools, ranging from natural language processing to deep learning, computer vision, and automatic video annotation, make the generation, optimization and recombination of content more compelling than ever.

-The program is led by Shih-Fu Chang, Senior Executive Vice Dean and the Richard Dicker Professor of The Fu Foundation School of Engineering and Applied Science at Columbia University.
+The team was led by Shih-Fu Chang, Senior Executive Vice Dean and the Richard Dicker Professor of The Fu Foundation School of Engineering and Applied Science at Columbia University.
 Chang also directs the Digital Video and Multimedia Lab, with research focused on multimedia information retrieval, computer vision, and machine learning.
+Alireza Zareian, PhD candidate and graduate research assistant participated in the program alongside Chang.